 After crossing the rugged highland scenery of the North of Scotland - the first impressions of Orkney are of greenness and fertility, combined with a feeling of space where undulating soft countryside merges with sky and sea into a soft confluence of nature.
 There is an overall feeling of the immensity of time, perhaps due to the prevalence of so much history.
 Indeed The Orkney Islands have been described by the famous Orcadian author George Mackay Brown as 'like sleeping whales... beside an ocean of time'.

 Although people first came to these islands well over 6000 years ago, leaving a wealth of archaeological sites and remains, which allows much insight into the past, Orkney is far from being a museum.
-Within our island there is a huge range of things to see and do in all seasons, and this can have a valuable influence upon the designer jewellery crafted by Ortak.
-With its diverse economy it is a busy place, and yet at the same time unspoilt, quiet and relaxing.
-The old and the new, the natural environment and the geographical location all merge to give the islands their uniquely attractive
+Within our island, there is a huge range of things to see and do in all seasons, and this can have a valuable influence upon the designer jewellery crafted by Ortak.
+With its diverse economy, it is a busy place, and yet at the same time unspoilt, quiet and relaxing.
+The old and the new, the natural environment and the geographical location all merge to give the islands their uniquely attractive sense of place.

 Orkney consists of a group of over 70 islands and skerries of which about twenty are presently inhabited.
 The islands lie 10 kilometres (6 miles) off the north coast of Scotland.
 Although apparently isolated the islands are well served for communications with Scotland by sea and by air.